jupyterhub/jupyter-server-proxy/docs/index.rst

 .. note::

-    This project used to be called **nbserverproxy**. if you have an older version of nbserverproxy installed, remember to uninstall it before install jupyter-server-proxy - otherwise they may conflict
+    This project used to be called **nbserverproxy**. if you have an older version of nbserverproxy installed, remember to uninstall it before installing jupyter-server-proxy - otherwise they may conflict

 The primary use cases are: